 Osaka Gas introduced the concept of "Environmental Management Efficiency" in 2003, which is used to quantify the environmental impact of business activities by converting environmental impacts per volume of gas produced into monetary values.

-In addition, from FY2022.3, we have adopted internal carbon pricing (ICP) to identify the carbon impact of our invested projects.
-From FY2024.3, we also reference ICP when making decisions on new investments in business fields that have a large carbon impact.
+From 2023, we have adopted internal carbon pricing (ICP) to conduct scenario analysis when evaluating investments with a large carbon impact, which we reference as one of tools when making decisions, including the degree of risk and the existence and effectiveness of countermeasures.